White-label Refresh Healthcare Ongoing partnership

 Risk Context — three work streams, one live revenue surface

 Refresh continuation work is more operationally complex than a clean refresh because the design propagation, the new-page builds, and the change-request queue all run simultaneously rather than in sequence.
 The live site is already indexed, already converting, already serving patients from day one — and it keeps doing so through all 57 tickets that follow.
 On a clean refresh there is a single design-swap gate; on a continuation, every ticket is its own gate.
 A header override that propagates cleanly to 30 pages but corrupts the layout on the 31st is a regression the agency cannot afford.
-The value being sold is not the volume of tickets — it is the discipline of running three concurrent work streams against a live site without introducing regressions along the way.
+The value being sold is not the volume of tickets — it is running three concurrent work streams against a live site without introducing regressions along the way.

 Operational Integrity at handoff